r0kias/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 6-firstdirectory creates a script that creates a directory named holberton in the /tmp/ directory.

-File 7-movethatfile moves the file betty from /tmp/ to /tmp/holberton.
+File 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory.

 File 8-firstdelete deletes he file betty.

-File 9-firstdirdeletion deletes the directory holberton that is in the /tmp directory.
+File 9-firstdirdeletion deletes the directory my_first_directory that is in the /tmp directory.

 File 10-back writes a script that changes the working directory to the previous one.